Chatting with your HopeCoaches seriously brought me through some of the darkest seasons in my life. Don't lose hope in

 I wanted to send you this essay, which I wrote below.
 So many times I’ve wanted to encourage others but haven’t been able to because I myself needed encouragement and would’ve of sounded like a hypocrite.
 Now, however, I am at a place where I feel I can genuinely encourage others because I have personally experienced encouragement, and hope has been reawakened within me.

 I wrote this essay to encourage others to don't lose hope and just to have them feel that their trials and issues are acknowledged.
-I don’t know.
+I don't know.
 It might not do anyone any good.
 But I decided to write it because it is what I truly believe, and it comes from my heart.

 I just want to take the time right now to write this short piece and encourage those who feel low.
 Low in joy, low in self-esteem, low in whatever else it may be.
 Low as in rock bottom.
 I’ve been where you are, and rock bottom really sucks.